mlatcl/mlatcl.github.io/_people/carl-henrik-ek.md

 github: carlhenrikek
 twitter: carlhenrikek
 biography: |
-  Carl Henrik is a Senior Lecturer in Machine learning in the Department of Computer Science and Technology at the University of Cambridge.
+  Carl Henrik is a Professor of Machine learning in the Department of Computer Science and Technology at the University of Cambridge.
 Learning is the task of creating structure of uncertainty by making assumptions of the world.
 The science of machine learning is concerned with how to formulate